 - Takes very little time, energy and attention.

 - Something you know (almost) everyone will eat.

 Truthfully, I toss probably 2 or 3 of these into the week because 4 kids.
 Lately, I have not had the time to make an elaborate dinner but really, who does?
-This list has been a lifesaver for me.
+This list of quick, easy dinners has been a lifesaver for me.
 As I’m meal planning, I sit down and check my list.
 I grab a few each week and toss them onto the meal plan.
 The best part about my quick, easy dinner list is that they almost all need very few things from the grocery store because they simply don’t require that much or I already have the majority of it on hand.

 For the live video from my Facebook group, scroll all the way down!